-- 1. The CRMC will participate in collaborative fine-tuned management of sub-regions of the coast and watersheds to advance ecological stewardship and productivity and will use special area management plans, among other means, to accomplish this strategy. - 2.
-The CRMC will continue to be an active partner in habitat restoration projects. - 3.
+- 1. The CRMC will continue to be an active partner in habitat restoration projects.
+This is consistent with recent findings recommending that "State planning and management structures need to be made more responsive to habitat-based results and recognize the ongoing efforts that are revolutionizing Rhode Island's marine environment." - 2.
 The CRMC will support Rhode Island's no-net-loss wetlands policy.
-CRMC programs and permit decisions will promote protection, mitigation and restoration-in that order of priority-to protect a diversity of critical coastal habitat types.
+CRMC programs and permit decisions will promote protection, restoration, and mitigation -in that order of priority-to protect a diversity of critical coastal habitat types.
 Preference shall be given to on-site mitigation and restoration options.
-In the urban shorelines, the CRMC shall develop a mitigation bank program that restores habitat and extends the coastal greenway in exchange for selected variances that may be needed to redevelop a difficult site. - 4.
-The CRMC will recognize the benefits, goods and services of manmade habitats created by in-water structures, such as artificial reefs, including those created by marinas, docks, or breakwaters.
+In the urban shorelines, the CRMC shall develop a program that restores habitat and extends the coastal greenway while allowing for the redevelopment of urban sites. - 3.
+The CRMC will recognize the ecological costs and benefits of manmade habitats created by in-water structures, such as artificial reefs, including those created by marinas, docks, or breakwaters.
 The CRMC will work with private sector proponents, as well as government and non-government agencies to recognize these benefits, study the impacts, and monitor their effects.
 To this end, the CRMC will encourage the exploration of an appropriately managed water zone with mixed uses such as mariculture cages associated with docks or mooring fields within quahog areas.